danielielusic/NBA-Player-Analytics-Dashboard/README.md

 The data does not update automatically - I have to run the web scraping script and push the data online.
 I will try to do this weekly, but please note that data from the most recent games might not always be available.

 ## Data Preparation
-The NBA does a great job providing a wealth of data, but falls short in performing necessary transformations to help interpret this information.
+The NBA does a provides a wealth of tracking data and advanced stats, but falls short in performing necessary transformations to help interpret this information.
 I took the following steps before building visualizations to make the data more digestible:
 - Standardized stats on a per-36 minute basis to account for differences in playing time.
 - Calculated percentiles of these stats broken down by position to easily compare similar players.